8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 It's Time to Benchmark Your SEO

-Now you know the six SEO benchmarks you need to establish.
+Now you know the eight SEO benchmarks you need to establish.
 All you need to do now is document your benchmarks and develop a plan to improve them.

 Nathan Gotch